-The Company did not undertake performance evaluations of its senior management team during the 2023 Financial Year.
-Given the relatively small size of the Board, the senior management team have regular access to the Board, and feedback on performance is provided regularly both inside and outside regular board meetings.
-The Company does intend to undertake these evaluations during the 2024 Financial Year, as the senior management team have now completed over one year in their respective roles.
+The Company carried out performance evaluations of its senior management team in December 2024.
+In addition to the Performance review, the senior management team have regular access to the Board, and feedback on performance is provided regularly both inside and outside regular board meetings.